KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Other_Handhelds.md

 ![generic handheld|348x158, 100%](../../img/generic_handheld.jpeg)

+!!! note

-> Certain handhelds have been confirmed to boot Bazzite, but are plagued by missing driver support for Linux including missing audio drivers.
+    Certain handhelds have been confirmed to boot Bazzite, but are plagued by missing driver support for Linux including missing audio drivers.

 Unsupported handhelds _could work_ with Bazzite and the "**Other Handhelds**" section should cover unsupported handhelds, but there may be major issues encountered that are undocumented.
 If your handheld hardware is not listed, then you can still give Bazzite a try with our Handheld/HTPC image.